karansampath/howyoubeen/README.md

+# NOTE - This project is a demo, and in the current state does not work properly.
+Please use with caution.

+Built for the Applied AI Hackathon in SF on 08/10/2025 sponsored by OpenAI, Anthropic, Cognition, Modal, and Cerebras.

 # HowYouBeen - AI-Powered Social Connection Platform

 HowYouBeen.com helps people maintain meaningful friendships by creating AI-powered personal profiles that friends can interact with to stay updated on each other's lives.

 ## Key Features